Calathea flowers are beautiful, but all the fame is taken by the foliage that is famous for the patterns in their leaves

 - Invest in a moisture meter and humidifier.
 These instruments will keep you aware of the plant’s moisture needs and help you manage the moisture.

 - Always try and keep the humidity above 60%.
-You can group your Calathea plant with other plants to create a humidity-sharing environment.
+To create a humidity-sharing environment, you can group your Calathea plant with other plants.
 Or, you can keep a wet pebble tray around your plant.